getgrav/grav-learn/pages/05.admin-panel/11.faq/docs.md

 ### Custom Admin URL

-One way to help keep your admin panel secure is to hide it's location, to do this would be to change the URL from
+One way to help keep your admin panel secure is to hide its location.
+To do this would be to change the URL from
 ```
 http://yourwebsite.com/admin
 ```
-To something more ambiguous, that is going to be harder for someone to guess.
+to something more ambiguous that is going to be harder for someone to guess.
 To do this you need to locate `admin.yaml` which can be found in `user\plugins\admin\` and change or add the line `route: '/admin'` to something more ambiguous, for example `route: '/myspecialplace'`, this way if you need to access the admin panel for your grav site you will enter
 ```
 http://yourwebsite.com/myspecialplace
 ```